JacobMacInnis/primethree-client/README.md

 ![PrimeThree logo](src/assets/primethree-logo-readme.png "PrimeThree Logo")
 # PrimeThree Client

+Prime Three takes three digits as an input and searches within the first 10,000 prime numbers for the first prime number that contains the same digits in the same order.

+ex. search 121 and get...

+'121 first appears in the Prime Number 1213.
+It is the 197th Prime Number'

+# Instructions

 #### PrimeThree Client is a React App built to sync with [PrimeThree Node API Server](https://github.com/JacobMacInnis/primethree-server)

-# Instructions
 - Choose Clone in the github repo and copy the web URL (https://github.com/JacobMacInnis/primethree-client.git)
 - Open CLI and cd to desired location
 - Enter following git commands